-This section describes the Perma-Fix II® process that may be identified as a miscellaneous unit regulated under 40 CFR 264 Subpart X. The unit will be used to physically and/or chemically treat hazardous wastes and/or non-RCRA radioactive wastes.
+This section describes the Perma-Fix II[®] process that may be identified as a miscellaneous unit regulated under 40 CFR 264 Subpart X. The unit will be used to physically and/or chemically treat hazardous wastes and/or non-RCRA radioactive wastes.
 This section of the permit application is intended to address the regulations for miscellaneous units applicable to this process.

 PFF conducts thermal desorption and/or chemical oxidation/reduction in a treatment unit.
-The operation is a proprietary process known as Perma-Fix II® (PF-II).
+The operation is a proprietary process known as Perma-Fix II[®] (PF-II).
 A detailed description of the proposed batch unit and its operation follows.
 The batch thermal desorber is planned to be replaced with an externally heated batch retort including new condensers and vacuum pumps, which is described in Appendix II-I-1.
-The new replacement PF-II unit is anticipated to have a similar 3,000 lbs./day waste processing rate.
-In addition, the supporting PF-II ancillary equipment, including the associated air pollution control systems, are planned for upgrade or replacement.
+The new replacement PF-II unit has a 3,000 lbs./day waste processing rate.
+In addition, supporting PF-II ancillary equipment, associated air pollution control systems have been upgraded to include a sulfur-impregnated activated carbon bed absorber.